jeffpar/pcjs.v1/tests/pc/vga/README.md

 One advantage of using [DiskDump](/modules/diskdump/) is that it automatically converts linefeeds in known text files (including ASM files) into DOS-compatible CR/LF sequences.

+VGA "Black Book" Test Machine
 ---

-The [Compaq DeskPro 386](/devices/pc/machine/compaq/deskpro386/vga/2048kb/) machine below uses the [Library](/disks/pc/library.xml) disk collection and loads the "VGA Tests (Black Book)" disk in Drive B.
+The [Compaq DeskPro 386](/devices/pc/machine/compaq/deskpro386/vga/2048kb/) machine below loads the "VGA Tests (Black Book)" disk from the PCjs [Library](/disks/pc/library.xml) disk collection into Drive B.
+Click the "Run" button to start the machine.

 {% include machine.html id="deskpro386" %}